oktadev/okta-blog/_source/_posts/2021-07-08-jenkins-ci-dotnet-update-secrets.md

 ---
 layout: blog_post
-title: How to Update App Secrets with Jenkins CI and .NET Core
+title: Update App Secrets with Jenkins CI and .NET Core
-author: nick-fisher
+author: nickolas-fisher
 by: contractor
 communities: [.net]
 description: "Learn how to use Jenkins continuous integration platform for managing the applciation secrets and credentials in .NET Core."